DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/general/code-of-conduct.md

 Some general guidelines are:

-- Attendees should not be subject to negative commentary and/or stereotypes on: sexuality, gender identity, age, physical attributes or abilities, race or ethnicity, class, size, attractiveness, or personality characteristics, clothing or sexiness.
+- Attendees should not be subject to negative commentary and/or stereotypes on: sexuality, gender identity, age, physical attributes or abilities, race, ethnicity, class, size, attractiveness, personality characteristics, or clothing.

 - Avoid being dismissive and rude.

-- Making assumptions about gender, sexuality, race, class or religion of attendees is disrespectful.
+- Making assumptions about gender, sexuality, race, class, or religion of attendees is disrespectful.

-- Strive to use people's proper names, pronunciation and pronouns.
+- Strive to use people's proper names, pronunciation, and pronouns.

 - Shaming or public outbursts are threatening and have absolutely no place at our events or within our community.